diegomendezp/Ironhack-lectures-v3/content/module1/02 - Week 2/Day 3/01 - Canvas Basic Animations.md

 When making canvas animations there are 4 steps we can take

-1. **Save canvas state** - **snapshot** *state of what was shown* Save the current state of the drawing (colors, styles , etc) each time a frame is drawn (current frame).
+1. **Save canvas state** - **snapshot** *state of what was shown* Save the current state of the drawing (position, colors, styles , etc) each time a frame is drawn (current frame).
 2. **Clear the canvas**
    We need to clear any shapes that have been drawn previously using the `clearRect()` method.
 3. **Restore the canvas state**